zparmley/BillBillCachingProxy/README.md

 # BillBill - An extremely simple caching proxy
 ## Doesn't yet work...

-Sits beteen the world and your website, to cache pages on the way out and serve up cached copies if available
+Sits between the world and your website.
+Caches pages on the way out and serves up cached copies if available.

 Uses Alfred, MapleTree, async, request

-Configs are simple - configure a domain name, origin, ttl and list of 'excludes' routes which mapleTree can route.
+Configs are simple - configure a domain name, origin, ttl and list of 'excludes' routes which mapleTree can match.